 In the upper division baccalaureate degree category, two semester hours in fire service administration, public planning, emergency management, or public administration.

-This six-day course seeks to improve cultural and linguistic determinants within the application of risk-reduction strategies.
-This course aims to connect fire/Emergency Medical Services prevention personnel with diverse and cultural groups with the community(s) they serve, specifically to increase the reach and effectiveness of fire/life safety prevention services and programs.
+This six-day course seeks to improve cultural and linguistic determinants within the application of risk-reduction strategies by helping to connect fire/Emergency Medical Services prevention personnel with diverse and cultural groups within the community(s) they serve, specifically to increase the reach and effectiveness of fire/life safety prevention services and programs.

 The course applies a risk-reduction model, which is used in several other National Fire Academy courses, as the context to discuss and interact with aspects of cultural competence.
 The cultural aspects this course deals with are nationality and language (other than English), although the principles of cultural competence taught in this course can be applied to any multicultural environment.